ImrahnF/notes-PROG27545/README.md

 The repository covers many concepts which may not be covered in the To-do List.

+This is assuming that a project is created in Java (17), Gradle - Groovy, with the "Spring Web" and "Thymeleaf" dependencies.

 # Table of Contents
 - [Model/Controller (MVC)](#modelcontroller-mvc)
   - [Annotations](#annotations)